Goliath Safaris' flagship camp is semi permanent and usually situated near the banks of the Zambezi

 Goliath Safaris’ camp is set up beside the Zambezi and the communal main area – a large canvas structure with wooden pillars over a sand floor – has a fantastic view across the river.
 Here you’ll find a bar area and a lounge with a few comfortable chairs, and a small collection of coffee-table books and other literary offerings.
 A water-purification unit supplies clean, fresh drinking water all day and there’s a coolbox behind the bar for other drinks.

 Our viewGoliath Safaris offers a comfortable adventure in a wilderness environment.
 The experience revolves around the skill, knowledge and personality of Stretch Ferreira – who has a real following; he’s very good indeed.
-If you’d like to walk up to elephant, or crawl up to wild dog, Stretch is the perfect guide to it with!
+If you’d like to walk up to elephant, or crawl up to wild dog, Stretch is the perfect guide to do it with!

 Ideal length of stay: We'd recommend a stay of 3 to 4 nights at Goliath Safaris.
 The variety of activities mean you'll want to give yourself enough time to experience everything the camp has to offer.